Uniswap/old-solidity-contracts/README.md

 4) ERC20 to ERC20 exchanges (tunneling between exchanges) - COMPLETE

-5) Fine tuning and improvements to smart contracts - IN PROGRESS
+5) Anything to anything payments (similar to ShapeShift) - COMPLETE

 6) Python testing - IN PROGRESS